Synonyms and other taxonomic changes

 T. thalassica usually has a more even and often pale coloration with the dark tegminal bands usually narrower and more clearly defined; it has the top of the folded tegmina usually plain (dark bands not crossing top).
 Narrower hind wings are usually a paler greenish to bluish, and the dark cross band is narrow, usually faint (even absent), and generally appears more curved.
 The sound produced in flight is said to be a rapid buzz.

 T. pseudofasciata averages larger, with the median ridge of the pronotum strongly raised and bilobed on the front part.
 There is often a tooth at the lower hind margin of the lateral lobes of the pronotum.
 Tegmina usually have strongly contrasting narrow cross bands on an overall rather pale ground color.
 Wings are longer, hind wings narrower, transparent with the usually blue pigment weak, and with dark crossband missing to weakly defined and strongly curving around the outer margin of the wing.
 Hind tibiae usually bluish, sometimes brownish, rarely yellowish.
-It is rarekt found in the same habitats, and is often abundant in open desert, dune fields, saline or alkaline flats, or along the coast, but in southern California habitats seem much more varied (commonly found on open gravelly slopes, dirt parking lots, etc.).
-The sound produced in flight is less harsh and loud, and is an interrupted buzz (much as in T. pallidipennis, which is very similar to it in appearance and behavior, and is closely related).
+It is rarely found in the same habitats, but is often abundant in open desert, dune fields, saline or alkaline flats, or along the coast, but in southern California habitats seem much more varied (commonly found on open gravelly slopes, dirt parking lots, etc.).
+The sound produced in flight is less harsh and loud, and is an interrupted buzz (much as in T. pallidipennis, which is very similar to it in appearance and behavior, and is probably closely related).

 Much of the U.S. west of the Great Plains and east of the Sierra Nevada and Cascades.
 Exact limits depend on how the species is defined, but populations that have been given other names occur along the east and west edges of this area (see Remarks below).